Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Problem Formulation

 \section{Problem Formulation}

-In this section, we formulate the optimization problem for Zak-OTFS ISAC.
-We first formulate the joint estimation task as an atomic norm denoising problem to exploit the sparse nature of the delay-Doppler channel.
-Subsequently, to address the computational intractability caused by the discrete PSK constellation constraints on information symbols, we introduce a penalty-based reformulation that relaxes the problem into a convex optimization framework, setting the stage for the efficient algorithm developed in the next section.
+In this section, we formulate the optimization problem for Zak-OTFS bistatic ISAC.
+We first formulate the joint parameter estimation and symbol detection task as an atomic norm denoising problem to exploit the sparse nature of the DD channel.
+Subsequently, to address the computational intractability caused by the discrete PSK constellation constraints on information symbols, we introduce a penalty-based reformulation that relaxes the discrete constraints into a convex set, setting the stage for the efficient algorithm developed in the next section.